Ten places to visit in Thurso

 Holburn Head Lighthouse sits above the Scrabster pier.
 Built by David and Thomas Stevenson and completed in 1862, it’s a lovely building which has now become a private dwelling after the light was discontinued in 2003.
 There’s a fine walk to Holborn Head (note the different spelling!) across muddy terrain from the Principal Lighthouse Keeper’s cottage.
 The Old Red Sandstone headland at Holborn Head is quite exposed, and you’ll see birds, a war memorial cairn, dramatic cliffs, seastacks and ramparts.
 The name Holborn is possibly Norse in origin, meaning hillfort, but it is more likely that the ramparts are the remains of religious buildings.

 The wonderful story of the Wolfburn is that of a single malt whisky distillery rising phoenix-like from the ashes of an old distillery which ceased production in 1877.
 The Wolfburn distillery was opened in 2013 just meters from the old distillery on the outskirts of Thurso, and like its predecessor, draws its waters from the nearby Wolf Burn.
-There is no visitors centre, but it is possible to book a tour of the distillery, complete with a tasting at the end!
+Tours of the Wolfburn Distillery (complete with a tasting at the end!) are available.
 For more information, please visit www.wolfburn.com

 Thurso beach is a very short walk from the centre of the town, and it faces northwards, across the Pentland Firth to Orkney and the island of Hoy.
 In recent years, Thurso beach has gained a reputation amongst surfers; in certain wind and tidal conditions, some of the finest waves in Europe can be enjoyed here.
 Thurso beach and the esplanade are also highly recommended for those who love a fine walk!